How Does Rent to Rent Work?

 The model works by renting a property from a landlord and then subletting it to multiple tenants.
 You keep the profit difference as your income.

 This approach can generate £500 to £1,500+ net profit per month per property.
-It attracts both new and experienced investors.
+It attracts both new and experienced investors looking for a low-capital route into UK property.

-Many people wonder if rent to rent is legal and how it works in practice.
-The strategy is legal when done correctly with proper agreements and compliance measures.
+Many people wonder if rent-to-rent is legal and how it works in practice.
+The strategy is legal when done correctly, with proper agreements and full compliance in place.

-This guide explores different types of rent to rent arrangements, from HMOs to serviced accommodation.
-We examine what makes this model appealing to landlords seeking guaranteed rent and investors looking for low-cost entry into property.
+This guide explores different types of rent-to-rent arrangements, from HMOs to serviced accommodation.
+We examine what makes this model appealing to landlords seeking guaranteed rent and investors looking for a low-cost entry into property.

 What Is Rent to Rent?